alpeshvas/assert-dsl/README.md

 # assert-dsl
-Simple dsl implementation for Junit 5 assertions.
+Simple lightweight dsl library for Junit 5 assertions built on top of Junit 5 and kotlin-test
-TODO: To add more complex examples before v1.0 release
 ```
     @Test
     fun sum() {